 "As an actor, you're constantly trying to split your focus," said Pierce.
 "I think the actors are going to find some great comfort in this because they only have to play up, which means they can keep their chin up, which allows them to be very consistent and clean in projecting these lyrics."

-Written by Todd Kreidler and directed by Kenny Leon, Holler If Ya Hear Me will feature slam poet, actor, singer and musician Saul Williams ("Slam") as John with Christopher Jackson (In the Heights, After Midnight) as Vertus, Saycon Sengbloh (Motown, Fela!) as Corinne, Ben Thompson (Matilda) as Griffy, Tony nominee John Earl Jelks (Radio Golf) as Street Preacher, Joshua Boone (Brownsville Song [b side for Tray] at Actors Theatre of Louisville) as Darius, Dyllon Burnside ("Prison Break") as Anthony and Tony winner Tonya Pinkins (Jelly's Last Jam; Caroline, or Change; Play On!) as Mrs. Weston.
+Additionally, the Palace stage has been extended past the proscenium arch and now covers the orchestra pit (the orchestra will be relocated for Holler If Ya Hear Me), and the audience will be able to see images projected onto the stage floor.
+Written by Todd Kreidler and directed by Kenny Leon, Holler If Ya Hear Me will feature slam poet, actor, singer and musician Saul Williams ("Slam") as John with Christopher Jackson ( In the Heights, After Midnight) as Vertus, Saycon Sengbloh ( Motown, Fela!) as Corinne, Ben Thompson ( Matilda) as Griffy, Tony nominee John Earl Jelks ( Radio Golf) as Street Preacher, Joshua Boone ( Brownsville Song [b side for Tray] at Actors Theatre of Louisville) as Darius, Dyllon Burnside ("Prison Break") as Anthony and Tony winner Tonya Pinkins ( Jelly's Last Jam; Caroline, or Change; Play On!) as Mrs. Weston.

 Holler If Ya Hear Me, the world inside Tupac Shakur's music and lyrics, "blazes to life in a non-biographical story about friendship, family, revenge, change and hope.
 Inner city lives struggle for peace against the daily challenges they face in this entertaining and original musical," according to press notes.
 "Through the poetry of one of the 20th century's most influential and culturally prominent voices, we are given a window into realities of the streets still relevant today."